Riemannian Local Mechanism for SPD Neural Networks: Proposed Method

-As a summary of the above discussion, we obtain two important insights about convolution, helping the design of our submanifold block.
-Firstly, not all sub-objects are involved, and all the selected sub-objects should be isomorphic.
-Secondly, a specific way of aggregating sub-objects should be elaborately designed according to the axioms of the category.
+As a summary of the above discussion, we obtain the following important insights about the Riemannian local mechanism.
+First of all, the local patterns in manifolds are submanifolds.
+Secondly, not all submanifolds are involved, and all the selected submanifolds could be isomorphic.
+Lastly, a specific way of aggregating submanifolds should be elaborately designed according to the axioms of manifolds.